sscortescu/blog/content/posts/newyear2023.md

 ![doit.png](/newyear2023/doit.png#center)

-# My checklist for an idea worth exploring
+# ☑️My checklist for an idea worth exploring

 My goal for this business is to reach a comfortable semi-passive income, while building it (mostly) alone.
 The business model that I think fits this goal best is SaaS, or more specifically, micro-Saas.